A computer consisting of DNA strands placed in a test tube is capable of performing calculations on the square root of numbers up to 900.

 In the specific case, to start the team coding a number through DNA, using a combination of ten building blocks.
 Each combination represents a different number up to 900 and is connected to a fluorescence marker.

-The team then controls the hybridization in such a way as to modify the overall fluorescent signal to match the square root of the original number.
+The team then controls the hybridization in such a way as to change the overall fluorescent signal to match the square root of the original number.
 The number is then deducted from the color.

 A future of biological informatics